 Bright Future Foundation empowers families and individuals affected by domestic violence and sexual assault.
 As Eagle County’s only community-based domestic violence and sexual assault agency, Bright Future Foundation serves clients with prevention, crisis intervention, advocacy, and long-term healing services.

-Eagle County Health & Human Services
+Eagle County Human Services

 The Division of Health & Human Services provides income, nutrition and support services to those in need through federal, state and county funded programs.